List of Halloween television specials: British Halloween-themed TV

-In the United Kingdom, Halloween has to compete with Bonfire Night, hence it is not as big as an occasion as it is in the United States.
-British Halloween-themed television programmes were historically few and far between, but have become more frequent in the 21st century as Halloween has grown there.
+Halloween has been celebrated in Scotland and Ireland for centuries, however in England it was eclipsed by Bonfire Night (Guy Fawkes Night) after 1605, hence it is not as big as an occasion there as it is in the United States.
+British Halloween-themed television programmes therefore were historically few and far between, but have become more frequent in the 21st century.